nevwalkalone/nevwalkalone/README.md

 ### Greetings👋

 I'm Nondas, a CS Graduate at AUEB, based in Athens, Greece.
-Currently working part-time as a Junior Software Engineer at [Margera](https://www.margera.co/) and serving in the military.
+Currently working as a Junior Software Engineer at [Margera](https://www.margera.co/) and serving in the military.

 ### Worked with: